 - Cinnamon: This adds lots of flavor and also helps to stabilize your blood sugar (source).

 - Nutmeg: For extra flavor and all that Fall deliciousness.

 - Non-dairy milk: To get the smoothie blending and for creaminess!
 You can use any non-dairy milk, but I love coconut and almond milk best.

-How do you make a smoothie sweet?
+How do you make it sweet?

 Fruit!
 I always keep my smoothies naturally sweetened and don’t like to use any maple syrup or honey.
 Stick to the whole stuff when it comes to smoothies!
 Bananas, dates and mango are great to sweeten smoothies.
 For this recipe, we’ll be using banana, dates, and sweet potato to help give this smoothie the best flavor.

-How much liquid should be in a smoothie?
+How much liquid should I add?

 It totally depends on whether you are using fresh or frozen fruit and how thick you like your smoothies to be!
 I usually start with about 1 cup of liquid and adjust as needed.
 If you have a high speed blender, you can get away with less liquid, but it all depends on your preferences.

-Check out these other dairy free smoothie recipes next:
+Check out these recipes next: